 Any historic artifacts pertaining to New Garden Township that you may want to donate to the Township please contact Ted Christie.

-New Garden’s Board of Supervisors adopted the “Historic Preservation Ordinance”.
+In August 2009, New Garden’s Board of Supervisors adopted the “Historic Preservation Ordinance”.
 The ordinance objectives are to:

 - Protect historic resources in New Garden Township.